powowbox/ion-google-autocomplete/README.md

 # Changes in this fork

+This is mainly about adding ways to configure the search window.

  Add attribute directives:
   - closeButtonIconClass: the icon to use for the close button
   - placeHolderText: self explainatory